Unibroue: La Fin du Monde

-The colour is a cloudy blonde with a golden hue.
-Though similar to Belgian tripels in appearance, La Fin du Monde is less bitter and more spicy (featuring coriander and orange peel), more similar to Tripel Karmeliet than standard tripels like Chimay and Westmalle.
-The beer contains a very high (9% ABV) alcohol content.
-As of 2016, this beer has earned more medals and awards, including some of the world's highest honors, than any other Canadian beer.

-Don de Dieu

-Don de Dieu is a wheat ale which is re-fermented in the bottle, brewed in the Belgian strong pale ale style.
-The beer and label were inspired by the explorer Samuel de Champlain de Brouage and his ship, the Don de Dieu ('Gift from God').

-Maudite

-Translated into "Damned", this is an 8% ABV Strong amber-red ale.
-(The label denotes the style as "Belgian Style Double Ale").
+Saison Libre

+A 4.0% ABV light Saison beer in reference to Quebec's Quiet Revolution in the sixties.

 Blanche de Chambly

-Blanche de Chambly is a Belgian-style witbier.
-The first refermented white beer brewed according to Belgian tradition in North America.
-5.0% ABV.
+Blanche de Chambly is a 5% ABV Belgian-style wheat beer ("witbier"), introduced in 1992, which has won many medals since.

-À Tout Le Monde

-Added in 2016, À Tout Le Monde is a Saison style beer.
-Added in 2016, at 4.5% ABV, it is the brewery's lowest alcohol beer.
-It was brewed at the request of guitarist Dave Mustaine of Megadeth.

-Special brew-lines

-Unibroue brews and bottles the Trader Joe's Vintage Ale.

 Awards

 La Fin du Monde has been the winner of many medals of excellence: 5 platinum, 6 gold, and 1 silver from the Beverage Testing Institute since its introduction in 1994.
 In 2004 it won the gold medal at the Los Angeles County Fair for Belgian-Style Abbey Ale.

 Don de Dieu has won four gold medals from the Beverage Testing Institute since its introduction in 1998.

 Grande Reserve 17 received the "World's best dark ale" award at the World Beer Awards in London, England in 2011.
 Also, it received a Platinum medal from the Beverage Testing Institute in 2009, 2010, and 2011.

 Unibroue has won several awards in subsequent years too, at the World Beer Awards.
 In 2015, for example, the company's products received many accolades.
 La Fin du Monde was declared World's Best Belgian Style Tripel, La Résolution and Éphémère Poire (pear), La Résolution won The Americas' Best Belgian Style Strong and Éphémère Poire was named The Americas' Best Fruit Flavored Beer.
 The Unibroue 17 Grande Réserve was declared The Americas’ Best Vintage Dark Beer and the company won three gold medals for Terrible, Maudite, Éphémère Pomme, three silver medals for Blanche de Chambly, Trois Pistoles, Noire de Chambly, and a bronze medal for Blonde de Chambly.